 One of the best ways to teach our students to accept responsibility is to use logical consequences.

 Logical consequences teach students the hows and whys of good decisions, rather than making them sorry for making a bad choice.
-A logical consequence for Amy would be to take a few minutes of time out to regain control, and then to apologize to her classmate.
+A logical consequence for Amy would be to take a few minutes to regain control and then to apologize to her classmate.
 Amy should also help repair the damage she caused by, for example, helping Maddie re-create her page.
 Her teacher might also have Amy write or talk about some strategies to avoid incidents like this from happening in the future.

-When the consequence is related, reasonable and delivered respectfully, the child is able to make the connection with his or her own behavior and is less likely to resist or deny responsibility.
-The goal of logical consequences is to help children develop internal understanding, self-control and a desire to follow the rules.
+When the consequence is related, reasonable, and delivered respectfully, the child is able to make the connection with their own behavior and is less likely to resist or deny responsibility.
+The goal of logical consequences is to help children develop internal understanding, self-control, and a desire to follow the rules.
 Makes sense, doesn’t it?
-The challenge, however, for a teacher who is new to using logical consequences is how to have the right responses at the ready in the active and busy world of the classroom!
+The challenge for a teacher who is new to using logical consequences, however, is how to have the right responses at the ready.

 So here are three types of consequences to keep in mind that will help you respond to the misbehavior and mishaps of the classroom on the fly, so to speak: